yutong-xia/EE5907-Pattern-Recognistion/README.md

 ```

 ## Data
-The dataset used in this project contains the [CMU PIE dataset](https://data.nvision2.eecs.yorku.ca/PIE_dataset/) and the face photos taken by students themselves.
+The dataset used in this project contains the [CMU PIE dataset](https://www.cs.cmu.edu/afs/cs/project/PIE/MultiPie/Multi-Pie/Home.html) and the face photos taken by students themselves.
 There are in total of 68 different subjects and I selected the first 25 out of them.
 For each chosen subject, 70% for training and the remaining 30% for testing.
-Besides the CMU PIE images, there are 10 selfie photos used as samples after being converted to grey-scale images and resized into the same resolution (32 $\times$ 32) in `./PIE/self`.
+Besides the CMU PIE images, there are 10 selfie photos used as samples after being converted to grey-scale images and resized into the same resolution (32 $\times$ 32)  with provided PIE image data in `./PIE/self`.

 ## Reproducibility